 Consumer pressure has forced governments to enact legislation which imposes a statutory warranty period.
 In the United Kingdom, as I understand it, the statutory period is currently 12 months.
 This legislation decrees that if a product wears out or becomes faulty within that period from the date of purchase, the seller must repair or replace it free of charge.
 The producer's objective must therefore be to employ all diligence and technical sophistication to make his product fail as soon as possible after the statutory warranty period has expired.
 Untold millions are spent on research and development into limited life-span technologies.

 There does not appear at the moment to be any statutory warranty regarding built-in obsolescence.
-The producer will therefore change the appearance and design of his products regularly and create a fashion-driven market eager to be seen with the latest version of the product — everybody wants to be seen to have the latest clothes, the latest technology cellphone, the latest model of car with the most recent 'year letter' on its number plate.
+The producer will therefore change the appearance and design of his products regularly and create a fashion-driven market eager to be seen with the latest version of the product — everybody wants to be seen to have the latest clothes, the latest technology smartphone, the latest model of car with the most recent 'year letter' on its number plate.

 Looking at the market nowadays, I cannot find a motor car which I can honestly say is anything approaching the specification I would ideally like — irrespective of price.
 The design and specification of today's family car has focused on the three primary requirements of speed, acceleration and aerodynamic sex-appeal demanded by the young generic consumer's macho self-image.
 For me, they are too fast, they are awkward to drive at sensible suburban speeds.
 They tend to make drivers itch to go too fast.
 They have vastly insufficient cabin space.
 They are awkward to park and to get in and out of.
 They are unnecessarily and deliberately difficult to service.
 And above all they cost too much.